 If you take it upon yourself to examine the mirrors while you’re here, you’ll get a strange series of descriptions.
 The text tells us that Sora “sees a vision” of him using various aspects of himself in extremes: “Strength,” “Magic,” and “Strength and Magic” combined at the first three mirrors, “the Keyblade’s true potential” in the fourth, and Darkness in the fifth.
 In FM+, he sees a sixth mirror as well.

-Once you’re ready, the fairies gather you up and dutifully repeat a gag from Sleeping Beauty where they all try to use their signature colour in the design of Sora’s new clothes (fun fact: the browser-based KHX uses any and every 3D model they can get their hands on to decorate their attack cards, so even these three-second “costume changes” ended up on cards).
+Once you’re ready, the fairies gather you up and dutifully repeat a gag from Sleeping Beauty where they all try to use their signature colour in the design of Sora’s new clothes (fun fact: the browser-based KHX used any and every 3D model and skin combination hey could get their hands on to decorate their attack cards, so even these three-second “costume changes” ended up on cards).
 At last, the fairies reconcile, combine their powers, and create Sora’s final outfit: a black number that happens to be my favourite of Sora’s costumes to date.

 One thing I will explain is that once you transform into Valour Form, you’re able to duel-wield Keyblades like Roxas when activated.
-Naturally, you can’t dual-wield unless you have two Keyblades, so the game gives you a second Keyblade on the spot: the Mysterious Tower-themed Star Seeker.
+Naturally, you couldn’t dual-wield unless you had two Keyblades, so the game gives you a second Keyblade on the spot: the Mysterious Tower-themed Star Seeker.
 The Star Seeker is automatically equipped to Valour Form independently from Sora himself – yes, Drive Forms have Keyblades of their own!
-However: the game won’t let you unequip a Keyblade, only swap them to your inventory with another Keyblade, so you can’t take the Star Seeker for yourself until you have a third Keyblade!
+Unfortunately, the game won’t let you unequip a Keyblade, only swap them to your inventory with another Keyblade, specifically an unequipped Keyblade, so you can’t take the Star Seeker for yourself until you have a third Keyblade!
 Despite the confusion involved, I feel this probably was intentional, since Sora (though not Roxas) hasn’t had much time with the Kingdom Key.
 At the same time, it honestly looks like an accident, as though the Star Seeker got trapped by an legitimate programming oversight!
 Accident?
 Esoteric Design Route?
 You decide!